Azure-Samples/compute-ruby-msi-vm/README.md

 ```

 <a id="vm"></a>
-### Create a virtual machine with system identity
+### Create a virtual machine with system or user assigned identity
 Now, we will set virtual machine parameters like `OSProfile`, `StorageProfile`, `OSDisk`, `HardwareProfile` & `NetworkProfile` as usual.
 We will
-also set the `VirtualMachineIdentity` to be `SystemAssigned` specifically for creating managed service identity VM and then create the virtual machine.
+also set the `VirtualMachineIdentity` to be `SystemAssigned`, `UserAssigned` or `SystemAssignedUserAssigned` for a creating managed service identity VM and then create the virtual machine.

 ```ruby
 puts 'Creating a Ubuntu 16.04.0-LTS Standard DS2 V2 virtual machine w/ a public IP'